 Categories – Tools

-To convert WordPress Categories into WordPress Tags, use the category to tag converter feature found below your Categories list …
+Convert WordPress Categories into WordPress Tags using the category to tag converter tool found below your Categories table …

 This brings you to the Tools > Import screen …

-To learn more about Post Tags, refer to this tutorial: Configuring WP Post Tags
+To learn more about using Tags, see this step-by-step tutorial: How To Configure And Use Post Tags

 WordPress has a number of great plugins to manage and enhance your post categories.

-For example, you can use plugins to add images to your categories, exclude categories from displaying in certain areas of your site, rearrange the way categories appear in lists, even restrict access to content published under certain categories (useful in membership sites) …
+For example, there are plugins that allow you to add images to your categories, exclude categories from displaying in certain sections of your site, rearrange the order of your categories, even restrict access to content published under certain categories (useful in a membership site) …

-(Use membership plugins to protect content in specific categories)
+(Membership plugins can help protect content in categories)

 Certain plugins will add new fields to your Categories Table …

-Step 5 – Using WordPress Post Categories Effectively
+Step 5 – Use WordPress Post Categories Effectively

-Optimizing content, categories, and search-friendly URLs can help improve your site’s navigation and relevance in the search engines, which helps drive more visitors to your site.
+Optimizing content, categories, and search-friendly URLs helps to improve your site’s navigation and relevance in search engines, which helps drive more visitors to your site.

-To optimize your site further, here are some additional tips for getting the most benefit from using post categories.
+To optimize your site further, here are some tips for getting the most benefit when using post categories.

-As you create new content for your site, include the main keyword of your post in your post title, preferably at the beginning.
-This helps to optimize your page for search engines, catch your visitor’s attention.
+SEO experts recommend including the main keyword of your post in your the title of your post, preferably at the beginning.
+This helps to optimize your page for search engines, and improves clickthrough rates.

-Each time you add a new article or post, remember to tick a category box before publishing the post …
+Each time you add a new article or post, remember to tick the correct category box before publishing your post …

-An additional step you can take to maximize the SEO benefit of using categories is to use a WordPress SEO plugin …
+An additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …

-(Using a plugin like Yoast SEO helps to improve your categories’ SEO)
+(A plugin like Yoast SEO helps to optimize your categories)

-The plugin also allows you to optimize categories individually …
+The plugin also lets you optimize categories individually …

-(Edit Category screen – Optimize your categories with SEO plugins)
+(Edit Category screen – Optimizing your categories with SEO plugins)

-Hopefully, this tutorial has given you a better understanding of the role and importance of setting up WordPress post categories correctly.
-These simple steps will help keep your website organized, easier to manage, and make it easier for your site visitors to find what they are looking for and for search engines to better index your pages.
+Hopefully, this tutorial has helped you to better understand the role and importance of setting up and managing your WordPress categories correctly.
+Following these simple steps will help keep your WordPress site organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to better index your content.